Skip to Content

 We spent the afternoon on a schooner called the Margaret Todd, which does an afternoon sail out of Bar Harbor guided by a park ranger.
 This is one of those activities that really works with every age group you might be traveling with.
 It’s an easy excursion for grandparents, and even the youngest kids are excited to be on the water on an old-fashioned sailing ship.

 You’ll get nice views of the park, learn about local and marine life and the water’s role in the National Park.
-Ideally you’ll see birds and dolphins and fish, too.
+Ideally, you’ll see birds, dolphins and fish, too.

 Tip: We brought lunch aboard our early afternoon sail, which they recommend.
 It was a unique setting for a picnic and we enjoyed it.